Quasi-Invariance under Flows Generated by Non-Linear PDEs: Introduction

+At first glance one may be attempted to adjust the situation to the known theory in \cite{SvW93}, \cite{BM-W99}, and \cite{Bo10}, Section 11.2, or \cite{Be06}, Appendix.
+However, as it holds for a number of PDEs, the solutions $\nu_t$ may no longer belong to some meaningful state space of measures for large $t>1$ in Case 1, or small $t<-1$ in Case 2.
+In this context, it may not be possible to extend the map $[-1,0]\ni t\mapsto\nu_t$ to a map $[-1,\infty)\ni t\mapsto\nu_t$ in Case 1.
+Similarly, it may not be possible to extend the map $[0,1] \ni t\mapsto\nu_t$ to a map $(-\infty,1]\ni t\mapsto\nu_t$ in Case 2.
+This observation requires a completely new framework relative to the quasi-invariance problem.
+As a consequence, the divergence term in the Radon-Nikodym derivative ${d\bmu\circ\nu_{t}}/{d\bmu}$ for $t\in [-1,0]$ in Case 1 or $t\in [0,1]$ in Case 2 includes an additional new component reflecting the observation.

+In addition, the verification of one of the required forms of differentiability of $t \mapsto\bmu\circ\nu_{t}$ in \cite{SvW93} and \cite{Bo10}, Section 11.2, is a major part of our direct proof of equivalence of the family $\bmu \circ\nu_{t}$, $t\in [-1,0]$ or $t\in [0,1]$.
+For a more detailed discussion of the work in \cite{SvW93} as well as \cite{Bo10}, Section 11.2, and in the Appendix of \cite{Be06}, we would like to refer to Subsection \ref{sec:1:2}.

+We provide a direct treatment.
+This allows to focus on conditions which come up naturally in the proof of equivalence of probability measures $\bmu$ under the flow generated by the maps $\nu\mapsto\nu_t$ relative to a non-linear PDE of type $\frac{d}{dt}\nu_t=A^f\nu_t$, $t\in [-1,0]$ or $t\in [0,1]$.
+In particular, these are the general conditions (j)-(jjj) of Subsection \ref{sec:2:1} on the vector field $A^f\cdot$ and the differentiability of the measure $\bmu$.
+Moreover hypotheses (jv) and (v) of Subsection \ref{sec:2:12} are conditions on the differentiability of the flow.
+The discussion in Subsection \ref{sec:2:12} refers to the question in which sense these sufficient conditions for the change of measure result, Theorem \ref{Theorem2.3}, are even necessary and hence optimal, cf. Remark (7) in Subsection \ref{sec:2:12} and Proposition \ref{Proposition2.5}.
+Except for the preliminaries for the applications in Sections \ref{sec:3} and \ref{sec:4} and some definitions in Subsection \ref{sec:2:11} which are included for better readability and comparability with the existing theory, all work in the paper is original.

+For an effective {\bf presentation of the main results}, we shall now focus on descriptions that avoid technical details as much as possible.
+We will highlight the main results, among other things by the labels (\ref{1.5})-(\ref{R.4}) and refer to the corresponding theorems etc.~in the paper.

-The $\sigma$-algebra on $\{h\in L^v:h\ge 0,\ \|h\|_{L^1}=1\}$ generated by the open sets relative to the distance in $L^v$ is finer than the $\sigma$-algebra on $\{h\cdot\lambda:h\in L^v, \ h\ge 0,\ \|h\|_{L^1}=1\}$ generated by the open sets relative to the Prokhorov distance.
-The quasi-invariance result for $\bmu$ in Theorem \ref{Theorem2.1} provides a Radon-Nikodym derivative which is measurable with respect to the $\sigma$-algebra generated by the open sets relative to the Prokhorov distance.
-The Radon-Nikodym derivative is thus independent of the $L^v$-space.
-On an intuitive level, Theorem \ref{Theorem2.1} reads as
+{\bf The Radon-Nikodym derivative ${d\bmu\circ \nu_{t}}/{d\bmu}$} for the two cases $t\in [-1,0]$ or $t\in [0,1]$ is the main objective of the paper.
+The quasi-invariance result of Theorem \ref{Theorem2.3} provides a Radon-Nikodym derivative which is measurable with respect to the $\sigma$-algebra generated by the open sets relative to the Prokhorov distance $\pi$ on the space $E$ of all probability measure on $D$.
+On an intuitive level, Theorem \ref{Theorem2.3} reads for $t\in [0,1]$ (Case 2) as